prabhat155/nepali-signlanguage/README.md

 - **Dataset Provider**: [Birat Poudel](https://www.kaggle.com/biratpoudelrocks) for the Nepali Sign Language Character Dataset.
 - **Libraries**: TensorFlow, Keras, NumPy, Matplotlib, Scikit-learn, KaggleHub, OpenCV, MediaPipe, tqdm.
 - **Community**: Thanks to the open-source community for enabling this project.

----

-_Built with ❤️ for accessibility and inclusion._